S1aX0r/Ghosted/Ghosted.md

 ### Inconclusion ###

-While there are no iPhone alternatives for private operating systems, iPhone is a secure OS that can utilize FOSS apps that can provide an upper hand in privacy for Android and iOS.
+While there are no iPhone alternatives for private operating systems, iPhone is a secure OS that can utilize FOSS apps that can provide an upper hand in privacy for Android.

 Let's take a dive into P.S.A applications.